E.

 most breeders love to hear about the development and achievements of the

-place in your family.
+dog they bred “just for you”.
 Remember, your special puppy will become your life

 long companion, so puppyhood is very important and is a positive step